 Matteo Malinverno is a New York-based music producer currently working on the Content team at Splice.

-Learn about what binaural audio is, how it works, and why it’s a technique that’s gaining popularity across different musical contexts.
+Learn about what binaural audio is, how it works, and why it’s a technique that’s gaining popularity across different musical (and non-musical) contexts.

 Learn about how speakers work, the unique history behind loudspeakers, and seven key related concepts that you’ll want to know.

 Learn about the Shepard tone, a popular auditory illusion that tricks your brain into thinking a sound is always rising or falling in pitch.

 We explore the history, anatomy, sound, and lasting influence of the cello, a versatile instrument that’s heard across everything from classical music to pop and jazz.

 Learn how dithering can help enhance the sound of your digital audio, despite the fact that it adds noise to the waveform.